xmtp/proto/PROTOCOL.md

 Each blockchain account is automatically assigned a contact topic named `contact-<account address>`.
 Public key bundles are published as [ContactBundles](https://github.com/xmtp/proto/blob/main/proto/message_contents/contact.proto) which allow for versioning of the bundle format.
 A public key bundle MUST be republished whenever the pre-key or identity-key changes.
 The latest published bundle represents the current bundle that should be used for all new messages and conversations.

-Only account owners should be able to publish into their contact topics.
-When publishing a contact into a contact topic, the nodes MUST verify that the bundle being published is a valid bundle signed by the account that owns the contact topic (i.e. the address in the topic name matches the address of the account that signed the bundle).
-The nodes must also verify that the created_ns time of the pre-key in the bundle is newer than the created_ns time of the pre-key in the latest published bundle.
+Only account owners SHOULD be able to publish into their contact topics.
+This could be enforced at the API or at the node level.
+Specifics are out of scope in this document.

 ### Invitations